sourceoptics/source_optics/README.md

 * `srcOptics/views`: The index, repository, and author pages.
   * The `graphs` directory holds implementations of various repository or author specific graphs
 * `srcOptics/templates`: Django templates used to generate webpages.
 Used by the views code
-* `srcOptics/static/_scss`: SASS sytesheets which are compiled into CSS.
+* `srcOptics/static/_scss`: SASS stylesheets which are compiled into CSS.
 See the Random tips section for more.
+* `srcOptics/static/endscripts.js`: JS file containing AJAX requests and other DOM-related magic
 * `srcOptics/create.py`: Helper methods to create model objects.
   * This will eventually be moved into the individual model classes.